gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Uploading your repository through the cli
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Create a git repository on the GitHub site
+Create a new repository on GitHub
 #.
 Open the terminal
-#. cd to your project directory
+#.
+Change the current working directory to your local project
-#. run the following commands:
+#.
+Initialize the repository by running :code:`git init -b main`
+#.
+Add the project files by running :code:`git add .`
+#.
+Commit the files by running :code:`git commit -m "First commit"`
+#.
+At the top right of your GitHub repository, click the clipboard icon to copy the remote repository url
+#.
+In Terminal, add the URL by running the following command :code:`git remote add origin <REMOTEURL>`
+#.
+Verify the URL by running :code:`git remote -v`
+#.
+Push the project using :code:`git push -u origin main`

 Updating the SDK using Git
 --------------------------